merlinkv/MegaDuino/README.md

 A special thanks to Alfredo (acf76es), without his help this update would not have been possible.

+Original firmware based on developments by Andrew Beer, Duncan Edwards, rcmolina and others.

+Special thanks acf76es for it's help.

 MegaDuino 2.9 has been tested on ZX Spectrum, Amstrad CPC, MSX, Oric Atmos, Dragon, Tandy Coco, Acorn Electron, BBC-Micro, ZX80 & ZX81 computers.

 Board revision and notes